Human Trafficking: Get Informed

 The U.N.
 Office on Drugs and Crime notes that “after much neglect and indifference, the world is waking up to the reality of [this] modern form of slavery.”
 Currently, an estimated 27.6 million people are victims of human trafficking worldwide, according to the U.S. Department of State.
 Among trafficking victims, children and youth experiencing homelessness are particularly targeted.

-Youth Homelessness + Human Trafficking
+The Connection Between Youth Homelessness and Human Trafficking

 Why Are Children and Youth Facing Homelessness at Greater Risk of Trafficking?